What’s new in acute myeloid leukemia research and treatment?

 Genetics of leukemia

-Scientists are making great progress in understanding how changes in a person’s DNA can cause normal bone marrow cells to develop into leukemia cells.
-A greater understanding of the genes (regions of the DNA) involved in certain translocations or other chromosomal changes that often occur in AML is providing insight into why these cells become abnormal.
+Scientists are making great progress in understanding how changes in the DNA inside normal bone marrow cells can cause them to develop into leukemia cells.
+A greater understanding of the genes (regions of the DNA) involved in certain chromosomal translocations or other changes that often occur in AML is providing insight into why these cells become abnormal.
+As researchers have found more of these changes, it is becoming clear that there are many types of AML.
+Each of these might have different gene changes that affect how the leukemia will progress and which treatments might be most helpful.
 Doctors are now learning how to use these changes to help them determine a person’s outlook and whether they should receive more or less intensive treatment.

 In the future, this information may also be used to help develop newer targeted therapies against AML (see below).